 Note: If you already developed a sore throat and you didn’t take any preventive steps, it might take two to three rounds of potato poultice to get rid of it completely.

 An effective remedy for painful inflammation of the throat and immune support.
 It’s effectiveness is due to the fact that it’s made by bees that feed on the flowers of the manuka bush, also known as the tea tree, in New Zealand.
-The most effective way to take it is straight, 2-3 teaspoons a day.
+The most effective way to take it is straight, 2-3 teaspoons a day (between meals).
+You could also dissolve it in a glass of lukewarm water and with 1.5 teaspoon of lemon juice.

 Diffuse Essential Oils